Dance, MFA

 - At the end of their first year, students will propose a culminating project — typically a dance concert or another public presentation of creative work largely expressed in dance — and submit a paper about its production, including analysis and critique, that they will defend orally.

-- Students must earn a grade of C- or better in all courses.
+- Grade Requirement: Students must earn a grade of C- or better in all courses.
 Students must maintain a minimum cumulative grade point average of at least 3.0 in courses that count toward their credit units.

 Required Courses